 What is Lye?

-This saponification process allows the liquid and oils to mix, creating the soaps’ cleansing properties.
+This saponification process allows the liquid and oils to mix, giving the soap its cleansing properties.

 Without lye, you just have a mixture of fatty, chunky oils floating around in water…